 Both castles are an incredible backdrop for the fireworks, but if you’re comparing Disneyland to the Magic Kingdom, the grandeur of Cinderella’s Castle does win when it comes to nightly shows.
 Both are still great for getting some of the most Instagrammable Disney pics!

 When it comes to Tomorrowland, I feel like Disneyland is better than the Magic Kingdom for fun experiences.
 Tomorrowland in the Magic Kingdom does have the People Mover, which I always loved in Disneyland and is no longer there, so that’s a great thing at Disney World, but that’s where its winning stops.

 Tomorrowland in Disneyland is way better than in the Magic Kingdom… for now.
-Disneyland has a way better version of Space Mountain, it’s got Star Tours: the Adventures Continue, Star Wars Launch Bay, a Monorail stop AND the best cream cheese pretzels ever.
+Disneyland has a way better version of Space Mountain, it’s got Star Tours: the Adventures Continue (Hollywood Studios has it in WDW), Star Wars Launch Bay (also a Hollywood Studios thing), a Monorail stop AND the best cream cheese pretzels ever.
 Yes, Space Mountain in Disneyland is very different from Magic Kingdom, including having an awesome music track.
 And the Star Wars stuff!!!